kevando/chaz-app/ROADMAP.md

 # Roadmap

-### 0.7.2
+### 0.7.3

-style recr
-style recr list
-add rec to recr view
-go back and fix style on rec item clean all the display code add very minimal color scheming with emoji likes (this should help structure mp) look at phone screenshots for design help change icon to purple

-add mixpanel logging
+check out austen's account see how she is doing add mixpanel logging via middleware write own middleware or consider  using existing. explore custom middleware though this could be very helpful logged in
  Rec Added {rec title}

- - Removed bottom tabs, added rec button
- - Improved reclistitem,recview

-### 0.7.3 (ui/ux mvp.. dist this to auten, rob)
+### 0.7.4
 Create document that denotes colors and actions.
+Each tap should be documented here

+add deleteRec back
-Each tap should be documented here add back in list filters enable proper log in with logging in state add userfeedback in settings (will be cool to turn this into a rec type. reward users with good quality feedback)
+enable proper log in with logging in state add userfeedback in settings (will be cool to turn this into a rec type. reward users with good quality feedback)

 ### 0.8 (improve ui/ux)
+add back in list filters
 add rec comments
 profile page with our own rec/recrs/grade score make login very much like snapchat